-Draft Question D/3
+Draft Question c/3

 Regional studies for the development of cost models together with related economic and policy issues

 (Continuation of Question 4/3)

 1 Motivation

 This Question covers the work of the Regional Tariff Groups.
 Although they are part of Study Group 3’s work programme, these regional groups are free to organize their own work and undertake studies appropriate to their region.
 However, in doing so, some coordination may be beneficial in order to exchange experience between regions, and to ensure that the results achieved by the Regional Tariff Groups are consistent with the general approaches that are being developed in Study Group 3.